 Luke 10:41 “Martha, Martha,” the Lord answered, “You are worried and upset about many things, but ONLY ONE THING IS NEEDED.

 I hear Jesus’ words as a calming response to Martha from the Lord.
 He tells her exactly why she was angered and why she responded rudely.
 “You are worried and upset about many things.”
-When we are worried and upset it’s usually because society’s convinced us to put too many things on our plate.
+When we are worried and upset, it’s usually because society has convinced us to put too many things on our plates.
 We become anxious, stressed, and easily angered.
 We lose our joy and peace.
 Then we even yell at God.
-So we need to learn many of the issues upsetting us relate to society dictating what we do and don’t do.
+So we need to learn that many of the issues that upset us relate to society, dictating what we do and don’t do.

 Jesus corrected Martha and affirmed Mary.
-Jesus didn’t rebuke Martha for being busy.
-He adjusted Martha’s perspective and priorities.
-Jesus wants us productive, but, as far as we know, Martha had to finish everything alone missing her important time with Jesus.
+He didn’t rebuke Martha for being busy; he adjusted Martha’s perspective and priorities.
+Jesus wants us to be productive, but as far as we know, Martha had to finish everything alone, missing her important time with Jesus.
 Busy is not wrong as long as Jesus is first.

-The point is Jesus allows nothing and suggests nothing come before, or interrupt, spending time with him and receiving his teachings.
+The point is that Jesus allows nothing and suggests nothing come before or interrupt spending time with him and receiving his teachings.

 He placed a person’s decision to spend time with him and learn about the kingdom of God higher than any other human responsibility.
 THAT’S THE ONE THING NEEDED.